Happy Holidays to our team members, sponsors and friends!

 The gargantuan task of the reconstruction of the painted ceiling of Karakhamun is on the shoulders of Taylor Woodcock.
 She was assisted by Aimee Vickery, Laura Chilvers, and Scott Allan.

-Our wonderful team members and sponsors Anthony Browder and Darren McKnight were always around to help with the work and equipment.
+Our wonderful team member and sponsor Darren McKnight was always around to help with the work and equipment.

 The season ended with the opening of the Project’s exhibition at the Luxor Museum, designed by Katherine Blakeney, curated by Elena Pischikova and installed by the MoA conservation team.